-Many of you have been contacting me recently to tell me that the Divi Builder in backoffice was no longer available since the Update of WordPress 5.
+Many of you have been contacting me lately to tell me that the Divi Builder in backoffice was no longer available since the WordPress 5 update.

-Indeed, this is indeed the case, the Divi Builder as we knew it "no longer exists".
+Indeed, this is the case, the Divi Builder as we knew it "no longer exists".

-In this short article, I suggest you discover how to find the old version of the Divi Builder as well as its "new backend version".
+In this short article, I'll show you how to find the old version of the Divi Builder as well as its "new backend version".

-Advertisement: This article contains affiliate links that you will easily recognize.
-Classic links are in purple and sponsored links are in pink.
+Announcement: this article contains affiliate links that you will easily recognize.
+The classic links are in purple and the sponsored links are in pink.

 1 - Why continue to use the Divi Builder in the back office?

-If you first discover Divi after December 6, 2018, you probably wonder why users would want to continue using the old version of this page builder...
+If you're discovering Divi for the first time after December 6, 2018, you're probably wondering why users would want to continue using the older version of this page builder...

-Since the update of WordPress 5, the editor has changed, leading to the adaptation of some extensions such as the Divi Builder.
+Since the WordPress 5 update, the editor has changed, bringing with it the adaptation of some extensions like the Divi Builder.

-So why do you want to "do as before"?
+So why do we want to "do it the way it was before"?

-But beyond that, it is important to be able to access the old Divi Builder for a certain transition time during which users can switch.
-It also allows to correct some dysfunctions that could appear with the use of the Visual Builder.
+But beyond that, it is important to have access to the old Divi Builder during a certain transition time during which users can switch.
+This also allows to correct some dysfunctions that could appear with the use of the Visual Builder.

 2 - How do I edit a page with the old Divi Builder?

-To use the old version of the Divi Builder, the Divi theme has added an option in its settings.
-Go to Divi > Theme options > Creator > Advanced and activate the last option as shown in the following video.
+To use the older version of the Divi Builder, the Divi theme has added an option in its settings.
+Go to Divi > Theme Options > Creator > Advanced and activate the last option as shown in the following video.

 This option provides the same functionality as the Classic Editor plugin.
-Thus, you have only no need to add this plugin if you use the Divi theme.
+Thus, you only have to no need to add this plugin if you use the Divi theme.

 3 - For more information...